RadicalHunter/SteamSMC/README.md

 # SteamSMC
-A project for loading your own configurations on other Steam accounts
+A project for loading your own configurations on other Steam accounts.
+Authors: Radical3d, MogHunter.